novacode-nl/odoo-formio/formio_mail/README.md

 # Forms | Mail

-This module aims to extend the Odoo form.io stack with features, such as:
+This module aims to extend the Odoo Forms stack with features, such as:

 * Send submitted forms as PDF to mail recipients
 * Mail recipients can be specified in three ways: